idaholab/moose/modules/optimization/doc/content/getting_started/InvOptTheory.md

     ,\int\text{N}\cdot \left(x\right)~\text{d}\Omega\right]^\top.\\
 \end{aligned}
 \end{equation}
+An example using the derivative given in [eq:bodyLoad_example] is given in the [Distributed Body Load Example ](forceInv_BodyLoad.md).

 In the next force inversion case, we parameterize the intensity of $np$ point heat sources, where the heat source takes the form
 \begin{equation}